Skip to main content

 There are more test prep materials available to students than ever before, but working with a tutor can provide a few additional benefits:

-• Guided structure: the questions on the ACT and the SAT cover a broad range of topics, and it can be overwhelming for a student to know where to start.
+• Guided Structure: The questions on the ACT and the SAT cover a broad range of topics, and it can be overwhelming for a student to know where to start.
 A tutor who is an expert on the test can sequence a course of study so that the most important skills are covered early and often.

-• Testing strategies: content knowledge is only part of improving your ACT or SAT score.
+• Testing Strategies: Content knowledge is only part of improving your ACT or SAT score.
 While many students can bolster their content knowledge independently, learning the strategies and processes of the test is very difficult without a tutor.

-• Consistency and motivation: working one-on-one with another person can foster student accountability in terms of completing their homework.
+• Consistency and Motivation: Working one-on-one with another person can foster student accountability in terms of completing their homework.
 A tutor can also provide encouragement in moments of frustration or self-doubt.

-• Enhancing self-awareness: a tutor can observe what a student is doing and reflect it back, helping the student to understand his or her own test-taking instincts.
+• Enhancing Self-Awareness: A tutor can observe what a student is doing and reflect it back, helping the student to understand his or her own test-taking instincts.
 Gaining an awareness of one’s current process is often the first step to making positive changes or adjustments.

 Do you offer Test Prep for other tests?

-In addition to SAT and ACT test prep , Mindfish can help your student prepare for AP Exams, the ISEE, SAT Subject Tests, the SSAT, the GRE, the LSAT, the HSPT, and the GMAT.
+In addition to SAT and ACT test prep , Mindfish can help your student prepare for AP Exams, the ISEESAT Subject Tests, the SSAT, the GRE, the LSAT, the HSPT, and the GMAT.